LionelWise77/Yutori-PP4/README.md

 ## Deployment

-The application was deployed using [GitHub Pages](https://pages.github.com/).
+The application was deployed using [Heroku](https://dashboard.heroku.com/apps/yutorispa/deploy/heroku-git).

-The application is deployed on Heroku and GitHub.
+The application is deployed on Heroku.
 The steps to deploy are as follows:

 1. **Create a Heroku Account**: If you don't have one, create an account at [Heroku](https://www.heroku.com/).
 2. **Install Heroku CLI**: Follow the instructions to install the Heroku CLI from [here](https://devcenter.heroku.com/articles/heroku-cli).